CareSet/Zermelo/README.md

 ### Example Report Model
-To see full list of functions and variables, pleasse see the ZermeloReport model - https://github.com/CareSet/Zermelo/blob/master/src/CareSet/Zermelo/Models/ZermeloReport.php
+To see full list of functions and variables, please see the ZermeloReport model - https://github.com/CareSet/Zermelo/blob/master/src/CareSet/Zermelo/Models/ZermeloReport.php

 ```php